This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can you keep a snake as a pet?

-You can absolutely keep a snake as a pet, but it requires commitment.
+Sure, you can keep a snake as a pet, but it’s no walk in the park.

 Do pet snakes live longer?